derushio/ItnavCoronaSDKBootcamp/breakoutSample/whatsPhysics.md

 physics.start(true)
 physics.setGravity(0, 0)
 ```

-now, it is not working. but, it will work hard since next chapter.
+There is no action on the app at this point of coding, but there will be from next chapter.

 from
 CoronaSDK Reference [physics]